 Demographic history

 Data filtering applied to the dataset used to estimate the SFS resulted in 27 062 SNPs present in all 104 individuals.
-Stairway Plot analysis revealed a slow and prolonged decrease in effective population size, from ~150 000 individuals about 100 000 years ago to ~4 000individuals 2 000 year ago, representing a reduction of ~98% (Figure 6).
+Stairway Plot analysis revealed a slow and prolonged decrease in effective population size, from ~150 000 individuals about 100 000 years ago to ~4 000individuals 2 000 year ago, suggesting a reduction of ~98% (Figure 6).
 Following this prolonged decrease, the analysis suggests a sharper population decline in Ne (from 4 000 to 600 individuals) that lasted around 1 200 years followed by an apparent short recovery in the subsequent 300 years.

 The “Recent bot” model showed the highest likelihood in fastsimcoal2, followed by the “Old bot”, showing a slightly lower likelihood, and finally the “Null” model (Table S2).
 The “Recent bot” model suggests a ~99.8 % populations reduction between 13 and 3 generations ago, followed by a ~90% expansion.
 Generally, the model suggests that the current Ne is ~98.3% lower than before the bottleneck.
-Despite this model showing the best fit for our data, the fit to the observed SFS is not ideal (Figure S5).
+Despite this model showing the best fit for our data, the fit to the observed SFS is not very good (Figure S5).

 Discussion